michellebarraquio/wayste-prototype/README.md

 # wayste-prototype
-This is for the prototype of Wayste project.
+This is for the prototype of mobile application called Wayste project.